 So what is this thing called climate change?
 With so much conflicting talk out there, it’s easy to confuse global warming, weather, and climate.
 What are they?

 Global warming is the increase in average overall temperature of the planet.
 Underscore the words “average” and “overall”.
 It’s not the cold winter temperatures people might be experiencing in New England on a given day in January.
-It’s the average temperature of the whole planet.
+It’s the average temperature of the whole planet measured over time.

 We’re all familiar with weather: clear skies for a week, two days of rain followed by a thunder storm.

 Climate is what it’s generally like in a given region.
 For example, we say that New England has a climate of cold winters and pleasant summers, Florida has a climate of hot summers and almost never any snow, while Seattle has a very wet climate with lots of rain.

 So what is climate change?
 How can just a few degrees rise in global temperature, if it’s happening, change our climate?
 And what does that mean?
 We’ve always had periods of drought and hurricanes, tornadoes and floods.
 Why is it any different now?